 Scalable – Big or small, Niagara can adapt to any facility size.
 Data centers, manufacturing plants, hospitals, and educational institutions can all utilize Niagara’s powerful capabilities and ease of use.

 Intelligent – Easy integration and advanced technology constantly guide Niagara’s development as it moves towards the ultimate open system.
 The Niagara Framework offers users the latest cybersecurity, IoT tech, and data analysis.

-Intuitive – Features built with the user in mind include a single portal for controlling systems throughout a facility with optimized workflow, superior search capability, and rapid navigation.
-You don’t need to be an integrator or a computer programmer to understand using and leveraging Niagara.
+Intuitive – Niagara offers features built with the user in mind.
+These include a single portal for controlling all systems.
+The portal also enables optimized workflow, superior search, and rapid navigation.
+You don’t need to be an integrator or a computer programmer to understand how to use and leverage Niagara.